Southeast Attack Squadron (SAS)

 5. If the captain of a ship which has been rammed refuses to immediately bring the ship in for inspection, and the ship later sinks as a result of the ram, the sinking shall not count as a ram sink, but shall count as a combat sink and the opposing fleet or captain shall be awarded full battle sink points.
 If the rammed ship is inspected and is repaired or not repaired, and the ship later sinks as a result of the ram, the sinking shall not count as a ram sink, but shall count as a combat sink and the opposing fleet or captain shall be awarded full battle sink points.

-of control immediately following a ram, the captain must immediately recover
+ship goes out of control immediately following a ram, the captain must

-the ship for inspection.
-The procedure in section E.4, above, shall then
+immediately recover the ship for inspection.
+The procedure in section E.4,

 7. A ship that has sunk due to ram damage shall be recovered immediately.